hannahmetzler/hannahmetzler.github.io/CV.md

 title: CV
 ---

-# Education
+## Education

 * 2014 - 2018 PhD in Cognitive Neuroscience at Sorbonne University & École Normale Supérieure Paris
+\newline
 Doctoral Program of the École des Neurosciences Paris-Île de-France Laboratory of Cognitive and Computational Neuroscience Thesis title: The influence of bodily actions on social perception and behaviour: Assessing effects of power postures, available here